-- Ancillary security and operational documents that supplement the CP and this CPS by providing more detailed requirements, such as: - The KPN and DigiCert Security Policies, which sets forth security principles governing the DPP infrastructure, - The DigiCert Security and Audit Requirements Guide, which describes detailed requirements for KPN concerning personnel, physical, telecommunications, logical, and cryptographic key management security, - The DigiCert Enterprise Security Guide, which describes detailed requirements for Managed PKI Customers concerning personnel, physical, telecommunications, logical, and cryptographic key management security, and - DigiCert Key Ceremony Reference Guide, which presents detailed key management operational requirements. - Ancillary agreements imposed by KPN, such as the KPN Master Services Agreement and the KPN Relying Party and Subscriber agreements.
+- Ancillary security and operational documents that supplement the CP and this CPS by providing more detailed requirements, such as the KPN Security Policy, which sets forth security principles governing the DPP infrastructure, - Ancillary agreements imposed by KPN, such as the KPN Master Services Agreement and the KPN Relying Party and Subscriber agreements.
 These agreements would bind Customers, Subscribers, and Relying Parties of KPN.
 Among other things, the agreements flow down DPP Standards to these DPP Participants and, in some cases, state specific practices for how they must meet DPP Standards.